 Buy Neora EHT

 The supplement is not sold in stores like Target, Walmart, CVS, Walgreens, Costco, RiteAid, Sames Club, Kroger or Food Lion.
 To purchase Nerium, most people go through a Nerium Brand Ambassador.
 Another option is to purchase directly from Nerium.com.

 When doing this, you have the option to give the name of the ambassador who referred you, but this is not mandatory.
 In other words, you don't need an ambassador when purchasing from their website.
 This means the company may be in competition with ambassadors for sales.

-The company tells me products purchased through Amazon/Ebay are endorsed and the warranty does not apply.
-That said, Amazon and Ebay are pretty good with returns.
-I've returned things to both and never had any issues.
+The company tells me products purchased through Amazon/eBay are endorsed and the warranty does not apply.
+That said, Amazon and eBay are pretty good with returns.
+I've returned things in the past and never had any issues.

-When I checked the company website, for a 1 month supply (non returning customer), the cost was $89.95 and for autoshippments it was $69.95.
-These amounts include $9.95 shipping (which I think is a lot).
-When I checked, it was less expensive on Amazon and Ebay
+When I checked the company website, for a 1 month's supply (non-returning customer), the cost was $89.95, and for auto-shipments, it was $69.95.
+These amounts include $9.95 shipping.
+When I checked, it was less expensive on Amazon.

 Supplement companies often have an arbitration clause when purchasing products from their site.
-This is to protect them from class action lawsuits.
-It looks like this might be the cause with Nerium.com also.
+This is to protect them from class-action lawsuits.
+This makes sense.
+It looks like this might be the cause of Nerium.com also.
 The Terms and Conditions page of Nerium.com states

 “The arbitration shall be conducted before a single arbitrator, and shall not be conducted on a class-wide, class-action, or multiple-complaining-party basis.
 The prevailing party shall recover its attorneys’ fee and costs from the losing party.”